 He imagined the atoms on the edge of his quarter jittering and dancing right next to where he imagined Kerouac’s quarter to be.

 These minuscule particles are small, but are not smaller than we can imagine.

-The properties of these tiny atoms, like their attraction to each other, determine very real and tangible effects in our world, such as if a material is as brittle as charcoal or as hard as a diamond.
+Every surface is coated with billions upon billions of these tiny atoms.
+Their properties, like their attraction to each other, determine very real and tangible effects in our world, such as if a material is as brittle as charcoal or as hard as a diamond.